 How to Ask for Clarification on Someone’s Request

 When someone makes any requests to you to do something, you need to understand what precisely the person is asking from you.
 You may not respond or help them accordingly if you don’t understand.
-So, to understand the request, on many occasions, you may need to ask for clarification.
+So, to understand the request, you may need to ask for clarification on many occasions.

 So, how do you politely ask for clarification on someone’s request in English?
 Here are some expressions to ask for clarification on their requests.